AMReX-Astro/Castro/sphinx_docs/source/self_consistent_field.rst

 ============

 The Hachisu self-consistent field (SCF) method is a way to generate equilibrium rotating (or non-rotating) initial configurations.
-It can generate single or multiple star systems, and can also generate a torus configuration.
+It can generate single or multiple star systems.
 The SCF method was originally developed in the 1960s, but it was a variant proposed by Hachisu in 1986 (:cite:`hachisu:1986a,hachisu:1986b`) that ended up becoming the most popular technique.
-The SCF method was originally developed for rapidly rotating single stars, but was soon extended to apply to rotating binary systems, and it has been applied to construct initial conditions by several groups studying binary white dwarf or neutron star systems (:cite:`newtohline:1997,swc:2000,motl:2002,dsouza:2006,motl:2007,even:2009`).
+The SCF method was originally developed for rapidly rotating single stars, but was soon extended to apply to rotating binary systems, and it has been applied to construct initial conditions by several groups studying binary white dwarf or neutron star systems using several types of rotation laws (:cite:`newtohline:1997,swc:2000,motl:2002,dsouza:2006,motl:2007,even:2009,kadam:2018,yoshida:2018`).
+It has also been used for constructing toroidal configurations (:cite:`kim:2016`).

-The technique assumes a uniform temperature and composition (more generally, a barotropic equation of state), self-gravitation represented by the Poisson equation, and a well-defined rotation law (usually -- but not always -- rigid-body rotation).
+The technique assumes a uniform temperature and composition (more generally, a barotropic equation of state), self-gravitation represented by the Poisson equation, and a well-defined rotation law (often rigid-body rotation).
 The user is required to specify three quantities: the maximum density of the equilibrium star(s), and two points on the stellar surface.
 For a single star this is usually a point on the equator and a point on a pole.
 For a detached binary system this corresponds to the inner and outer points of the teardrop-shape configuration along the axis joining the binary.

 At present we only support generating a single star using the Hachisu SCF method, but we plan to extend this in a later release to rotating toroidal configurations and binary star systems.

+We note that while the Hachisu SCF method iteratively solves the integral form of the Euler equations (essentially, it solves the Bernoulli equation from classical fluid dynamics), other approaches have been used in the literature.
+Usually these directly solve the coupled Poisson and Bernoulli equations rather than relying on indirect iterative coupling between them.
+See, for example, :cite:`eriguchi:1985,fujisawa:2015` and :cite:`clement:1974,aksenov:1994`.
+These alternative methods are generally more powerful and promise faster convergence, but are also more difficult to implement.
+See also :cite:`jackson:2005` for yet another approach.